What is my rent balance?

 Please contact the councils waste contractor AMEY on 03332 340978.
 Alternatively you can log missed collections on their website.

-Do I have to request landlord’s permission to make changes to me home?
+Do I have to request landlord’s permission to make changes to my home?

 Yes you will have to request landlords permission to make any changes to the property.
+Please read through the conditions for landlords consent, if you get all paperwork together in your initial submission to us, you will save a lot of time.
 You can request landlords permission via email or letter, the Housing team with then either grant or decline the request.

 What is my balance?